AUBioInformatics22/MuscularDogstrophy/README.md

 ## Results

-## Conclusion
+## Conclusions & Future Directions

-We first looked for SNPs that were present in exons on the DMD gene.
-On the command line, the script `var_metrics.sh` was used to determine that there was an enomourous amount of SNPs.
+On the command line, the script `var_metrics.sh` was used to determine that there was an enomourous amount of SNPs identified on the DMD gene.
 Most of these SNPs were located within introns/non-coding regions.
-Though we expected to find none, since prior cDNA sequencing indicated no mutations, one SNP was identified within an exon.
-This SNP was hemizygous for C in the affected males, and heterozygous for A/C in the carrier females.
-These results suggest that this particular SNP could be the DMD-causing mutation in the Springer Spaniel, though more work is needed to validate these claims.
+Though we expected to find no mutations within exons, since prior cDNA sequencing indicated no mutations, one SNP was identified within an exon.
+This SNP, located in exon 34 (position 32504947-32505117), was hemizygous for C in the affected males, and heterozygous for A/C in the carrier females.
+Therefore, the mutation causes a change from C to A at position 32505025 on the X chromosome.
+This is a silent mutation because it does not affect the encoded amino acid (Alanine).
+Exon 34 is translated from reading frame 1.

+We plan to continue this work by adding more samples (2 additional affected males and 2 additional carrier females) and analyze for INDELs as well.
+We hope to implement some additional tools (such as Snpeff) to narrow our variants to identify functionally relevant SNPs/INDELs.
+In this way, we can look for mutations that are more likely to produce an effect on the DMD protein.
+To validate the final results, we will sequence the PCR product of an unaffected/non-carrier female Springer Spaniel.

 <br>